badisjl99/badisjl99/README.md

 ###

-<p align="left">I'm Badis Jlassi<br>Computer science student passionate about desktop application development and backend solutions using C# and Java.
-Enthusiastic about automating tasks and processes with Python.
-On a journey to code, create, and contribute to the digital world.</p>
+<p align="left">I'm Badis Jlassi<br>
+Computer science student passionate about web scraping, React development, and backend solutions using Node.js.
+Enthusiastic about automating tasks and processes with scripting languages like Python.
+Experienced in building desktop applications using C# and eager to explore new technologies and frameworks.</p>

 ###